sniclasj/atletico-crud/TESTING.md

 ## Editing a Country/League/Club Name or Image URL Workaround

 In order to prevent duplicate entries of Countries/Leagues/Clubs into the database which would cause a Postgres error, the following code was written into the Add and Edit routes for the Country, League and Club models.
-The exaple below is taken from the Club model.
+The example below is taken from the Club model.

 ```python
         existing_club = Club.query.filter(